At a glance

 "Our team is constantly bouncing ideas, questions, and concerns off of each other," Ashley says.
 "We also cover each other's patients whenever needed, so that each patient always has a nurse to reach out to for any questions."

 "In our work, communication and cooperation are essential," Ashley emphasizes.
-"Medical assistants help us with blood draws and in-office medical procedures (such as IUIs and saline sonograms), and in the surgical suite, they assist the physicians and embryology team with egg retrievals and embryo transfers."
+"Medical assistants help with blood draws and in-office medical procedures (such as IUIs and saline sonograms).
+In the surgical suite, they assist our physicians and embryology team with milestone procedures like egg retrievals and embryo transfers."

 Every day, in each Illume office, nurses sit down with doctors and go over each patient's progress and their bloodwork results from that morning.
 "We review the plan that was made during morning monitoring and confirm or adjust protocols based on the levels and individualized plan of care for each patient," Ashley says.